• Art Magazine

 The Chicago team explained that artists can upload their work to Glaze and choose a different style, which minimally alters the artwork and prevents it from being used as training material for AI systems.
 This allows the work to be posted online without the risk of AI learning the style.

-However, they admit that this isn't future-proof and that countermeasures could eventually be found.
+However, they admit that this isn't future-proof and that countermeasures will eventually be found.
 In the meantime, new works can be protected.
-Windows and Mac versions are planned, and widespread distribution is hoped for.
+Versions for Windows and Mac are planned, and they hope for widespread distribution.
 Rutkowski intends to use Glaze .

 Following last year's uproar surrounding AI image generators , the software has helped creators effectively defend themselves against the unauthorized use of their work.
 Lawsuits have already been filed against several AI companies .

-Raymond Ku , a copyright expert, told the New York Times that he expects some kind of compensation system to be developed in the near future, from which artists may receive some minor financial compensation.
+Raymond Ku , a copyright expert, told the New York Times that he expects some kind of compensation system to be developed soon, from which artists will receive minor financial compensation if needed.

 The conflict is likely to escalate further until that point.